Shashiyadav187/Student-Management-Mean-Stack/public/README.md

 A student management system made using MEAN Stack with following functionalites.

- -Used bootstrap css for styling your pages
+ - Used bootstrap css for styling your pages

-  -Login
+ - Login

-  -Signup
+ - Signup

-  -After login a welcome page with necessary session
+ - After login a welcome page with necessary session

        Actions in welcome page
 		a.
 Add student
 			a.
 Options to select class
 			b.
 Enter basic info of the student